Lippins/HashMap/README.md

 #### Expected Output

-When you call pretty_print, the output will show how each bucket in the hash map is populated:
+When you call `pretty_print`, the output will show how each bucket in the hash map is populated:

 ```bash
 🪣 Bucket 0: empty